okrahealth/okra/README.md

 50% of project files.
 Ownership of a file is determined by the author who has contributed the most lines of code in a file.

-## Getting Started

-Git health can be related to an individual repo, organization, or the dependencies within a repo.

 ## Setup and Installation (for development)

 We use [GNU make](https://www.gnu.org/software/make/manual/make.html#Introduction) to